 Mushrooms

 - In a large skillet, heat butter and oil until bubbly.
 Add mushrooms that have been dried with a paper towel and do not crowd them in the pan.
 Toss and shake the pan for 4-5 minutes.
-Once they are lightly browned remove from pan.
+Once they are lightly browned remove from the pan.
 Do these in batches.
 Set aside.

 - When the meat is done, pour the contents of the casserole into a colander set over a saucepan.
 Return the beef mixture to the dutch oven and add onions and mushrooms to the top.